pflanze/functional-shell/README.md

 ## Todo

-* implement map, filter: this is a good exercise
+* implement filter: this is a good exercise

 * implement delay, force, lazy list (stream) library